Gluten-Free Eating: Complete Guide to a Balanced Gluten-Free Diet

 Intelligent gluten-free filter in FoodCraft

-Activate the gluten-free filter in your FoodCraft profile, and all recipe suggestions, menus, and substitutions will be automatically filtered.
+Enable the gluten-free filter in your FoodCraft profile and all recipe suggestions, menus, and substitutions will be automatically filtered.
 The algorithm doesn't just check main ingredients: it also analyzes sub-ingredients (soy sauce in a marinade, flour in a sauce) for maximum safety.
-You can also use Spark Vision to photograph a dish and get a customized gluten-free version.
+You can also use Spark Vision to photograph a dish and get an adapted gluten-free version.

 Automatic allergen detection by AI

-FoodCraft's AI coach automatically detects gluten sources in recipes and suggests safe alternatives: tamari instead of soy sauce, rice or buckwheat flour instead of wheat flour, corn or lentil pasta instead of classic pasta.
-Every substitution is evaluated to preserve the original dish's taste and texture.
+FoodCraft's AI coach automatically detects gluten sources in recipes and suggests safe alternatives: tamari instead of soy sauce, rice or buckwheat flour instead of wheat flour, and corn or lentil pasta instead of traditional pasta.
+Each substitution is evaluated to preserve the taste and texture of the original dish.

-Pure oats do not contain gluten, but a protein called avenin that the majority of people with celiac disease tolerate.
+Pure oats do not contain gluten, but a protein called avenin that most people with celiac disease tolerate.
 The problem is cross-contamination: oats are often grown, transported, and processed with wheat.
-If you are celiac, consume only certified gluten-free oats and introduce them gradually under medical supervision.
+If you have celiac disease, consume only certified gluten-free oats and introduce them gradually under medical supervision.
 FoodCraft distinguishes certified gluten-free oats from standard oats in its recipes.

 Does a gluten-free diet help you lose weight?

 Not necessarily.
-If you replace gluten-containing foods with industrial gluten-free products (often higher in calories), you might even gain weight.
-However, if you use it as an opportunity to adopt a diet based on whole foods — vegetables, fruits, lean proteins, gluten-free whole grains — you may indeed see weight loss, primarily due to the reduction in processed products.
+If you replace gluten-containing foods with industrial gluten-free products (which are often higher in calories), you might even gain weight.
+However, if you take the opportunity to adopt a diet based on whole foods—vegetables, fruits, lean proteins, and gluten-free whole grains—you may indeed see weight loss, primarily due to the reduction in processed products.

-Inform the server of your allergy as soon as you arrive.
+Inform the server about your allergy as soon as you arrive.
 Ask specific questions: is the sauce thickened with flour?
-Are the fries cooked in dedicated oil?
+Are the fries cooked in a dedicated oil?
 Does the dish contain soy sauce?
-Favor restaurants that offer a gluten-free menu or cuisines that are naturally low in gluten: Japanese (sashimi, rice), Mexican (corn tacos), Indian (rice and legume-based dishes).
+Favor restaurants offering a gluten-free menu or naturally low-gluten cuisines: Japanese (sashimi, rice), Mexican (corn tacos), Indian (rice and legume-based dishes).
 Some apps list celiac-friendly restaurants.

 Is a gluten-free diet recommended for everyone?

-No. In the absence of celiac disease, diagnosed gluten sensitivity, or wheat allergy, there is no proven benefit to eliminating gluten.
+No. In the absence of celiac disease, diagnosed gluten sensitivity, or a wheat allergy, there is no proven benefit to eliminating gluten.
 Whole grains containing gluten (whole wheat, rye, barley) are valuable sources of fiber, B vitamins, and minerals.
-Removing them without a medical reason can impoverify your diet.
-If you suspect an intolerance, consult a doctor before changing your diet.
+Removing them without a medical reason can impoverish your diet.
+If you suspect an intolerance, consult a doctor before modifying your diet.

 Similar guides

-Eat gluten-free with peace of mind using FoodCraft
+Eat gluten-free with peace of mind with FoodCraft

-FoodCraft automatically filters gluten in its 3200+ recipes, detects hidden sources, and composes balanced, delicious gluten-free menus.
+FoodCraft automatically filters gluten in its 3200+ recipes, detects hidden sources, and composes balanced and tasty gluten-free menus.
 Your gluten-free diet, simplified by AI.

 Discover gluten-free recipes